top of page

 This is how it is with fiction.

-The same applies in music.
+The same applies to music.
 Main melodic and harmonic themes are to be developed, altered, and resolved throughout musical numbers.
 But secondary and tertiary themes do not have to be.

 Cute and provocative?